morikatron/toio-sdk-for-unity/docs_EN/usage_cubehandle.md

   - Description: May be smaller due to border restrictions
 - border
   - Definition: with or without border restrictions
-  - Description: The border range can be set by CubeHanlde public variables.<br>
+  - Description: The border range can be set by CubeHandle public variables.<br>
     `public int RangeX = 370;` `public int RangeY = 370;`
 - order
   - Definition : [instruction priority](sys_cube.md#4-send-command)